valtech-sd/yia-scavenger-hunt-station-software/InteractiveStationServer/README.md

 This API is based on API Focus.
 See the embedded README-ApiFocus or visit https://github.com/valtech-sd/ApiFocus for the latest.

+## Dependencies

+- NodeJS v14.16.
+- (Optional but recommended) Node Version Manager (nvm).
+For more information about Node Version Manager, see https://github.com/nvm-sh/nvm.
+  - Ensure you have the proper version of node via nvm with `nvm install 14.16`

 ## Running the server

 From inside the InteractiveBoxServer directory, do an `npm i` first to install dependencies, then: